Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 Keep in mind that Aries and Scorpio are constellations.
 Your sun sign is based on the position of the Sun at the time when you were born.
 The idea is that the energy of the cosmos has an influence on us and our seasons.
 However, we are not only influenced by large planetary objects and burning balls of plasma.
 We’re also influenced by tiny microorganisms that we can’t see.
 We’re influenced by both the infinitesimal and the gargantuan.

 Though we may be affected by these influences, we can still take ownership of ourselves and our choices.
 For example, you were not under the influence of Mars when you decided to kick a trash can—that was your bad choice.
-It is important to learn how to take ownership for your actions and find more agency through calmness.
+It is important to learn how to take ownership of your actions and find more agency through calmness.

 Signs of Unbalanced Yang Energy